-The appeal is focused on eight individual projects that are key to our long-term survival, but they can’t be funded without your help.
+The appeal is focused on seven individual projects that are key to our long-term survival, but they can’t be funded without your help.
 More information on each of the projects can be found below.

 There are two ways you can make your donation:

 Set up a regular payment by direct debit.
 That way your donation/s is transferred safely and securely direct to the ‘Yorkshire’s Magnificent Journey’ appeal account each month.Or make a one-off payment.